luisbarradev/clave_unica_api/README.md

 # Clave Unica API

-This project aims to provide an API for various services related to "Clave Unica" (Unique Key) in Chile, starting with the CMF (Comisión para el Mercado Financiero) service.
-It leverages web scraping techniques to gather information from official sources.
+This project aims to provide an API for various services related to "Clave Unica" (Unique Key) in Chile, leveraging web scraping techniques to gather information from official sources.
+It features a modular and extensible architecture to support various data sources.

 ## Features

+- **Common Scraper Interface**: Introduces a `BaseScraper` abstract class, ensuring a consistent interface (`run()` method) for all scrapers.
+This promotes modularity and simplifies integration.
-- **CMF Scraper**: Currently implemented, this service allows fetching data from the CMF using a user's RUT (Chilean national identification number) and password.
+- **CMF Scraper**: Fetches data from the CMF (Comisión para el Mercado Financiero) using a user's RUT (Chilean national identification number) and password.
+Now inherits from `BaseScraper`.
-- **Clave Unica Integration**: Designed to integrate with Chile's "Clave Unica" system for secure authentication.
-- **Extensible Login System**: Utilizes the Strategy pattern for flexible and extensible login mechanisms, allowing easy addition of new login providers.
+- **AFC Scraper**: Extracts "empresas" (companies) and "cotizaciones" (contributions) data from the AFC website.
+It handles reCAPTCHA solving and automatically scrapes data for the current year and the two previous years.
+Also inherits from `BaseScraper`.
+- **Separation of Captcha Logic**: reCAPTCHA solving logic is extracted into a dedicated `RecaptchaSolver` class, improving modularity and testability.
 - **Asynchronous Task Processing**: Implements a robust asynchronous system for scraping tasks, offloading heavy operations to background workers.
 - **Redis-backed Queue & Deduplication**: Uses Redis for persistent task queuing and to prevent processing of duplicate requests within a defined timeframe.
 - **Decoupled Workers**: Scraping tasks are processed by independent worker processes, enhancing scalability and fault tolerance.